21 Best Vancouver Hikes - A Vancouver Hiking Guide

 It is, however, a steep, narrow, and challenging descent.
 You can also take the Gondola back down the mountain at an additional cost.

 There are many restaurants, easy hiking trails, and other entertainment once at the top of Grouse Mountain.
-In winter, the mountain is a very popular skiing and snowboarding destination.
-Grouse is also a great full-day date idea in Vancouver!
+In winter, the mountain is a top-rated skiing and snowboarding destination.
+Going to Grouse is also an excellent full-day date idea in Vancouver!

-The Grouse Grind is open June through September.
-You can get to Grouse Mountain in 30 minutes by driving from Vancouver, or you can use public transport to get here.
+The Grouse Grind is open from June through September.
+You can get to Grouse Mountain in 30 minutes by driving from Vancouver or using public transport.
 Unfortunately, Grouse Mountain is not dog friendly.

 Give us feedback about this article